 The constitutionally guaranteed free exercise of religion for Native Americans has been violated throughout the history of the United States.
 Violent repression of native practices, the withholding of resources from Native communities, and the devaluing of religious frameworks and practices that do not align with Protestant normativity have been and continue to be major obstacles in Native Americans realizing religious freedom in the United States.
 This issue has been taken up many times in the U.S. judicial system.

 Since the 1790s, the First Amendment to the United States Constitution has guaranteed the “free exercise” of religion.
 However, from the perspective of many Native Americans, this commitment has proven historically empty.
 Because many Native traditions did not fit prevalent Protestant Christian definitions of “religion,” the practices and beliefs of Native communities often have not received protection under the First Amendment.
-Of course, Constitutional protection was general applied to Native Americans only intermittently until they were recognized as citizens.
+Of course, Constitutional protection was generally applied to Native Americans only intermittently until they were recognized as citizens.
 The status of citizenship was applied to all Native Americans only as recently as the 1924 Indian Citizenship Act.